 Enter your credentials.

-Click New and crate a new app service in your existing subscription.
+Click New and create a new app service in your existing subscription.

 Create new Resource Group, App Service Plan or Storage Account as appropriate.

 Skip to the Console client app creation and configuration section.

 Note that after publishing, you may have to delete the published project.lock.json file as detailed in the troubleshooting section Assembly load issue after publish to Azure.